j4yyousi/pdfchatbot/README.md

 ## How To Install
+Assuming you have docker, git and running Ubunbtu, run:
+`git clone https://github.com/j4yyousi/pdfchatbot.git && cd pdfchatbot`
-Assuming you have docker, git and runing Ubunbtu, ``git clone` this repository then `cd` to project directory and run the following command, make sure `GEMINI_API_KEY` is set to your key:
+Then run the following command, make sure `GEMINI_API_KEY` is set to your key:

 ```
 sudo docker build -t pdfchatbot . && sudo docker run \